Adem Ljajić: Roma

 Ljajić signed with Roma on 28 August 2013 for a fee of €11 million, potentially rising to €15 million depending on the club's success, with Ljajić signing a four-year contract.
 He chose the number 8 jersey, left vacant by Erik Lamela, which Ljajić also used with the Serbia national team.
 On 1 September 2013, Ljajić made his Roma debut in a match against Hellas Verona, replacing Alessandro Florenzi; Ljajić scored the final goal in 3–0 win.
 In his first season in Rome, Ljajić scored 6 goals in 32 appearances.

 On 30 August 2014, Ljajić made his 2014–15 season debut in a 2–0 win for the Giallorossi over Fiorentina.
 On 24 September, he scored his first goal of the season in a 2–1 Roma victory over Parma.
 On 6 December, he scored his first brace for Roma, which allowed Roma to come back and draw the home match against Sassuolo, which finished 2–2.
 On 26 February 2015, he scored his first goal in the UEFA Europa League for the club, the opener in a 2–1 win away to Feyenoord.
 He concluded the season with 41 appearances and 9 goals, making him the club's second-highest goalscorer of the season, after Francesco Totti.

-Loan to Internazionale
+Loan to Inter Milan

-On 31 August 2015, Ljajić signed for Internazionale on a season-long loan, with Inter paying Roma €1.75 million and including an option to make the transfer permanent at the end of the season for €11 million.
+On 31 August 2015, Ljajić signed for Inter Milan on a season-long loan, with Inter paying Roma €1.75 million and including an option to make the transfer permanent at the end of the season for €11 million.
 On 1 December 2015, Ljajić scored his first Inter goal in a 2–1 away loss to Napoli.